This article has links to products and services we recommend, which we may make a commission from.

 With many restaurants to choose from, we highlight five authentic Costa Brava restaurants that stand out.

 You might not find them on the Michelin star list.
-However, they excel by the way they bring local Catalan food, wine, and produce to the forefront.
+However, they excel by the way they bring Catalan regional cuisine and wine to the forefront.

-Mooma, a restaurant as well as a cidery, is the perfect place for a casual gathering.
+Mooma is a restaurant as well as a cidery and is the perfect place for a casual gathering.
 With apples at the core of the menu, taste flavorful Catalan dishes along with cider.

 Es Baluard, a family restaurant, brings fish and shellfish freshly caught to its tables.
 The Mediterranean views and the excellent seafood will definitely seduce you.

-El Molí de l’Escala, located in an ancient flour mill, offers contemporary Catalan cuisine with international flavors.
-One standout meal we savored was the flavorful traditional fisherman rice made with locally grown rice of l’Escala.
+El Molí de L’Escala is located in an ancient flour mill and offers contemporary Catalan cuisine with international flavors.
+One standout meal we savored was the flavorful traditional fisherman rice made with locally grown rice of L’Escala.

-Enjoy Catalan Wines at Three Stunning Wineries in Costa Brava
+Enjoy Catalan Wines at the Best Wineries in Costa Brava

 Catalan wines are as important as Catalan food when it comes to Catalonia’s rich gastronomy heritage.